vivianngo97/Punctuation_Transcription/README.md

 ## Build a model yourself

 If you would like to build a model yourself, here is some code to build the example model.
 The arguments can be configured.
 Please see __functions.py__ for more details.
 Please note that the model can take a few hours to build and it is highly recommended to build the model using a GPU.
-I was able to build the model in roughly two hours using Google Colab.
+I was able to build the example model in roughly two hours using Google Colab.

 <pre><code>import functions
 from functions import Punc_data